This list of seasonal and indoor allergy terms can help you understand the conversations you and your doctor may have about your child’s allergies.

 The body's defense system that protects us against infections and foreign substances.

-A condition characterized by an overreaction of the immune system to certain proteins found inside, such as mold spores, pet dander, cockroach or dust mite droppings, etc. (also called "perennial allergies").
+A condition characterized by an overreaction of the immune system to certain proteins found inside, such as proteins from mold spores, pet dander, cockroach or dust mite droppings, etc. (can be "year-round allergies" or "perennial allergies")

 Parasitic, microscopic fungi (like Alternaria) that can float in the air like pollen.
 Mold is a common trigger for allergies and can be found in damp areas, such as the basement or bathroom, as well as in the outdoor environment in grass, leaf piles, hay, mulch, or under mushrooms.